- Education and Science»

 The mission had its numerous challenges from the word go.
 To begin with, during the said period, it was a daunting task in itself to carry the device while undertaking a difficult climb in some of the most extreme and unpredictable weather conditions.
 To top it up a practically unexplored terrain, increased the difficulty scenario four-folds.
 Most importantly all this had to be carried out in a hush-hush mode.

 Initially, Mt.
 Kanchenjunga was chosen for the mission, primarily due to its close proximity to Chinese nuclear site.
 However, considering the challenges, it was later decided to install the spy device atop the snow-clad Nanda Devi peak in the Garhwal Himalayas in the Uttrakhand state of India.
-And there it was, the pristine Nanda Devi, at 7816m (25,643ft), stood as the second highest Indian peak and 23rd highest in the world.
+The pristine Nanda Devi, at 7816m (25,643ft), stood as the second highest Indian peak and 23rd highest in the world.
 For the Hindu population, the Nanda Devi is revered and worshipped as the protector of the hills.
 Often as 'bliss giving'.
 Isolated, with limited access, the peak was an ideal choice for the espionage operation.

 Bill Mckniff was the CIA officer in charge in India who coordinated the mission from the base camp.
 Partnering with him were the heavyweights in the Indian intelligence arena.
-Bhola Nath Mullik, the first director of the Indian Intelligence Bureau (IB) post Independence.
+Bhola Nath Mullik, the first director of the Indian Intelligence Bureau (IB), post Independence.
 Closely coordinating with Mullik was Rameshwar Nath Kao, who was then the director of the Aviation Research Centre (ARC), a branch of the IB.
 Kao, later on, became the founding director of India’s external intelligence agency, the Research and Analysis Wing (RAW).

 Operation Hat & SNAP Powered Spy Device